batsonjay/uploadDistributor/docs/AzuraCast-upload-flow.md

 This document outlines the flow of data and processes involved in uploading files to AzuraCast from the Upload Distributor daemon, from the point where "Starting upload to AzuraCast..." is logged to "AzuraCast upload completed successfully".

+If necessary, read /README.md and the architecture files in /docs for further background on the entire project.

 ## Update as of 2025-05-27 06:55:00pm
 This document was created early in the process of building the app.
 It may still show some vestiages of history, but is largely updated with revised information on how this upload is to be done.
 Much of the work that must be done is to get rid of code that was placeholder-code & mocks that were done early, but incorrectly, just to get other aspects of the application working correctly.
 The next task is to make proper code for this section of the application.